snowplow/documentation/docs/collecting-data/collecting-from-own-applications/snowplow-tracker-protocol/recommended-tracking-design-web-mobile/index.md

 ---
-title: "Recommended Tracking Design for Web & Mobile Events"
+title: "Recommended Tracking Design for Web or Mobile Events"
 date: "2023-10-12"
 sidebar_position: 200
 ---

-# Recommended Tracking Design for Web & Mobile Events
+# Recommended Tracking Design for Web or Mobile Events

 Depending on your business needs you may decide to come up with your own custom context entities / self-describing events.
 However, for out-of-the-box solutions Snowplow designed a set of context entities specifically useful for web and mobile tracking which we used as a base for our data models, too.